YingkaiFu/Object_Detection_Tensorflow/README.md

 output directory.
 ### Run your model!
-Modify the path in detect.py to your own path, use your own model and try the object detection create by your own.
+Modify the path in detect.py to your own path, use your own model and then try the object detection by running main.py
 ### Domo to lauch
 Run main.py in this project